BruceWang3077/xv6-MLFQ/README.md

 ```
 in the qemu shell.

-to exit qemu, use shortcut ```ctrl + A, X ```
+To exit qemu, use shortcut ```ctrl + A, X ```

 ## Check Test Results
-For test1 and test2, to check the analysis graph of the test result, copy and paste the output into the corresponding output file(eg. the result of test2 on MLFQ scheduler goes in .evaluation/output/test2_mlfq.out) and run ./evaluation/eval.ipynb
+For test1 and test2, to check the analysis graph of the test result, copy and paste the output from qemu into the corresponding output file(eg. the result of test2 on MLFQ scheduler goes in .evaluation/output/test2_mlfq.out) and run ./evaluation/eval.ipynb

 ## List of Modified Files